 Hold the can about 6-8 inches away from your drawing and start spraying horizontally, beginning from outside the edges of the drawing, making sure to end past the edge of your drawing.

 Once you’ve gone from top to bottom, flip your drawing 90 degrees and spray again.
 This is to lock in the spray and guarantee all spots are covered.
-Let your drawing sit for about 30-60 seconds before doing another round of spray, if necessary.
+Let your drawing sit for about 30-60 seconds before doing another round of spray.

 Spray your drawing until no charcoal comes off.
-For drawings with a lot of charcoal, you’ll need to add more layers.
-It can sometimes take up to 5+ layers to fix a drawing.
-If parts of your drawing are fixed and other parts are not, you can spray just on that part.
-Remember to spray in horizontal layers, starting and ending on the outsides of the paper; I wouldn’t recommend spraying directly on that spot.
+For drawings with a lot of charcoal, you'll need to add more layers.
+It can sometimes take up to 5+ layers to fix a drawing, depending on how much charcoal you used.
+If parts of your drawing are fixed (no charcoal is coming off) and other parts are not (some charcoal is still transferring onto your glove), you can spray just on that part.
+Remember to spray in horizontal layers, starting and ending on the outsides of the paper; I wouldn't recommend spraying directly on that spot.